sbsmirnoff/templie/README.md

 repeater_parameters = some_repeater_parameter_section_name
 ```

 There can be several config sections within a script.
-You tell Templie which one to use in the command line:
+You tell Templie which one to use through the command line parameters:
 ```
 ./templie <input file> -c <config section name> [<config section name> ...]
 ```

-You need to include at least one config section.
-If you include more than one, then Templie will interpret all
-of them sequentially.
+If you include more than one config section, Templie will interpret all of them sequentially.
 E.g. running

 ```
 ./templie some_script -c config_section_1 config_section_2